pierrz/github_events_consumer/README.md

 ### Installation

 #### Environment
-You have to create the `.env` environment file.
+You have to create the `.env` environment file and use/create a Github token for it.
 Eventually tweak the schedule parameter for the cleaning task (see **"Data streaming"** section below.).

 If you plan to use the same Github-actions CI file, you need to create the same secrets